felixnie/personal-blog/papers/_posts/2020-12-03-robust-real-time-object-detection.md

 Figure 5
 {:.figcaption}

 The algorithm from the [paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) can be summarized as above.
 It's adequate for a basic implementation of the algorithm, like this [project](https://github.com/Simon-Hohberg/Viola-Jones).
-In spite of this, there are still some datails merit the discussion.
+In spite of this, there are still some details that merit the discussion.

 **⚠️ Nitty-gritty alert!**

 #### 1.3.1 Decision Stump by Exhaustive Search

 > We can format this step as:
-> **Input:** the $$f$$-th feature of all $$n$$ samples
+> **Input:** the $$f$$-th feature of all $$n$$ samples, the weights of all samples
 > **Output:** a weak classifier $$h_t(x)$$

-Now we know how to build the combination of weak classifiers.
+Now we know how to build a combination of weak classifiers.
 But the optimal decision stump search is always left out in some projects like [this](https://github.com/Simon-Hohberg/Viola-Jones), and even in the [paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) itself.

 Luckily, an [explanation](https://www.ipol.im/pub/art/2014/104/article.pdf) I found solved all my problems.
 The resources mentioned in this post are listed in the [reference](#15-reference) section.

-A single decision stump is constructed with 4 parameters: threshold, toggle, error and margin.
+A single decision stump is constructed with 4 parameters: threshold, toggle, error, and margin.

 | Parameter | Symbol | Definition |
 |-----------|--------|------------|